prashantpawar/sol-unit/README.md

 ### Build constraints

-This library uses compiled files.
-It will probably be changed later when accessing the compiler becomes easier.
-These are the files you will need to test:

-- The `.binary` and `.abi` files for the test contracts must be available in the working directory.
+The `.bin` and `.abi` files for the test contracts must be available in the working directory.

-- For coverage, the `.ast` file of the test contract, and `.abi` file of the `testee` must be in the working directory as well.

-The easiest way possible is to just compile everything with `--binary file --json-abi file --ast-json file`.
-That will give you all the needed files (and more).

 *Example*

 I want to unit test a contract named `Bank`.
-I create `BankTest`, compile the sources, and make sure the following files are created: `BankTest.binary`, `BankTest.abi`.
-If i intend to check coverage I also make sure to include: `BankTest.ast` and `Bank.abi`.
+I create `BankTest`, compile the sources, and make sure the following files are created: `BankTest.bin`, `BankTest.abi`.

-To make sure I get all of this, I compile with: `solc --binary file --json-abi file --ast-json file BankTest.sol`
+To make sure I get all of this, I compile with: `solc --bin --abi -o .
+BankTest.sol`.
+They will end up in the same folder as the sources in this case.

-#### Tips on building solidity projects

-There's a contract build automation script in the gulpfile that uses my [gulp-smake](https://github.com/androlo/gulp-smake) tool.
-What it does is it copies all the sources into a temporary folder, compiles them, moves the compiled files into a build folder and then finishes up by removing the temp.
-The reason it uses temp is because later it might want to pull in source files from other projects to use when building, and those should not be persisted in the base source folder.
-Also, their sources will be added to a folder inside the temporary root folder with the same name/id as the project, so if I pull in the s-unit `assertions` library, and its source folder only contains the file `Asserter.sol`, it would end up in the temporary source folder as `temp_sources/assertions/Asserter.sol`.
-This will make dependency management a lot easier.

-The `gulp-smake` tool will improve over time.
-The goal is to eventually have a good solidity contract build task that can be chained with a unit testing task so that all the building and testing of contracts can be integrated with the rest of the code.

 ### TestEvent and assertions